 Yesterday my daughter asked me for a cookie.
 I was happy to give her a treat because she has been so good dealing with my injure.
 My husband intervene saying it was too early for junk food please have a banana instead.
 I tried to explain to him that its a mini oreo cookie but he didn’t want to hear it.
 At that point my daughter who already had the cookie in her hand threw out the cookie and took the banana for her snack.
-I was so proud that our daughter who at only 23 months made the right food choice and knew the difference between good food and processed junk.
+I was so proud that our 23 month old daughter made the right food choice and knew the difference between good food and processed junk.

 My husband and I keep each other in check with making healthy food choices.
 Our meal plan for the week consists of fresh fruits and vegetables, fresh lean meats, eggs, pasta, chicken broth base soups, stir frys, and fish (salmon or cod).
 We always enjoy cooking together and making our own meals allows us to make good food choices that benefits our taste buds, bodies and minds.